veggiemonk/awesome-docker/README.md

 - [docker-image-size-limit](https://github.com/wemake-services/docker-image-size-limit) - A tool to keep an eye on your docker images size.
 - [dockerfile_lint](https://github.com/projectatomic/dockerfile_lint) - A rule-based 'linter' for Dockerfiles by [@projectatomic](https://github.com/projectatomic)
-- [Dockerfilelint](https://github.com/replicatedhq/dockerfilelint) - A node module that analyzes a Dockerfile and looks for common traps, mistakes and helps enforce best practices by [@replicatedhq](https://github.com/replicatedhq)
 - [dockfmt](https://github.com/jessfraz/dockfmt) :construction: - Dockerfile formatter and parser by [@jessfraz][jessfraz]
 - [FROM:latest](https://github.com/replicatedhq/dockerfilelint) - An opinionated Dockerfile linter by [@replicatedhq](https://github.com/replicatedhq)
 - [Hadolint](https://github.com/hadolint/hadolint) - A Dockerfile linter that checks for best practices, common mistakes, and is also able to lint any bash written in `RUN` instructions; by [@lukasmartinelli](https://github.com/lukasmartinelli)